Images of Melasma: Treatment and Prevention (13)

-- Use sunscreen year-round, since the skin is very sensitive to even small amounts of ultraviolet (UV) light.
+- Use sunscreen year-round as the skin is very sensitive to even small amounts of ultraviolet (UV) light.

-- Use bleaching agents (hydroquinone 4%) carefully.
-Do not apply these agents to the normally pigmented surrounding skin, as normal skin may also be bleached.
-Use hydroquinone under the supervision of a physician, as side effects, such as darkening of the skin, may occur if taken for long periods.
+- A bleaching agent (eg, hydroquinone 4%).
+Do not apply bleaching agents to the normal surrounding skin as normal skin may also be bleached.
+Use hydroquinone under the supervision of a medical professional as side effects, such as darkening of the skin, may occur if taken for long periods.

-- Superficial chemical peels (application of an acid to remove the top layers of the skin) and microdermabrasion (a facial sanding technique) may offer additional help.
+- Superficial chemical peels (application of an acid to remove the top layers of the skin) and microdermabrasion (a facial sanding technique).

-Melasma is a benign condition that does not require treatment, but if it becomes bothersome, see your medical professional.
+Melasma is a harmless condition that does not require treatment, but if it becomes bothersome, see your medical professional.
 If you suspect your melasma is caused by a medication you are taking, talk to your medical professional about potentially stopping or switching medications.